Analysis | Here’s Why Oil-Rich Angola is Ripe for Political Change

 2. Who poses the biggest threat to the MPLA?

-The puling party’s main challenge comes from the National Union for the Total Liberation of Angola, or Unita, which was on the losing side of the civil war and has been its main political rival ever since.
+The ruling party’s main challenge comes from the National Union for the Total Liberation of Angola, or Unita, which was on the losing side of the civil war and has been its main political rival ever since.
 Unita is led by Adalberto Costa Junior, 60, who trained as an electronics engineer and has served as a lawmaker and the party’s spokesman.
 Widely known as ACJ, he’s pledged to redistribute Angola’s oil revenue and been outspoken about the unacceptable levels of corruption and poverty.
 His sharp, combative debating style in parliament and in the media have earned him a strong following among young, urban voters.
 While Costa Junior has pledged to reduce the role of the state in the economy, he’s ruled out replacing civil servants appointed by the MPLA, or reneging on the nation’s debt obligations.
+He’s complained that the president has excessive powers, and has committed to curtailing them if he wins the post.

 3. Can the main opposition party win?